Are you suffering from SI joint pain and worried about what you can and cannot do? Check out this list of exercises you should avoid.

 Chiropractors are experts in the nervous and musculoskeletal system.
 As such, they are highly qualified to not only diagnose whatever is causing your pain (like issues in the SI Joint), but also to prescribe an overall treatment to deal with and eliminate the pain.

 Many Chiropractor’s offices also employ physical therapists who can not only tell you what exercises and activities you should avoid (like those above), but they can also prescribe appropriate exercises for you to do.
-If this sounds like something you want, check out Better Health Anchorage.
-Get advantage of our highly recommended chiropractic care and physical rehab.

 Adjust your Sleeping Habits